carueda/tscfg/readme.md

 ```

 you can:

+1. create the tscfg generated wrapper:

 ```java
 ExampleCfg cfg = new ExampleCfg(tsConfig);
 ```
 which will make all verifications about required settings and associated types.
 In particular, as is typical with Config use, an exception will be thrown if this verification fails.

-Then, while enjoying full type safety and the code completion and navigation capabilities of your IDE:
+2. then, while enjoying full type safety and the code completion and navigation capabilities of your IDE:

 ```java
 String path    = cfg.endpoint.path;
 Integer serial = cfg.endpoint.serial;